 IWDM: Fard called his temple or his places temple after Drew Ali.
 He also gave his first follower, the men, a fez like Drew Ali wore.
 That didn't mean that they are Moorish American.
-No. Fard had used that.
+No. Fard just used that.
 He used what Drew Ali had used.
-The Honorable Elijah Muhammad didn't know anything about Islam. the Honorable Elijah Muhammad went to prison for refusing to fight for the country or take out a -- or have a draft card, just register with this country in this war against the Japanese and the Germans in the World War II.
+The Honorable Elijah Muhammad didn't know anything about Islam.
+When the Honorable Elijah Muhammad went to prison for refusing to fight for the country or take out a -- or have a draft card, just register with this country in this war against the Japanese and the Germans in the World War II.
 Honorable Elijah Muhammad refused.
 When he went to prison, he didn't know anything about no real Islam.
 When Fard introduced Islam to him, he introduced something that was so, I would say, different.
 I know the words to use but I have to use the words that you can accept.

 [laughter]

 IWDM: He introduced something that was so different that it completely engaged and occupied every brain cell in his head.
 He could read a book later now he'd been introduced to Islam.
 You think he would go and say, "Let me find a book on Islam and read it."
-He found one Bible, he didn't picked it up.
-He won't read nothing but Yakub history in that book.
+He found one by accident, he didn't picked it up.
+He wouldn't read nothing but Yakub history in that book.
 I don't care what it says in its language.
 I don't care how straight his language is.
 When he read it, it's called Support Yakub's history.

-It's called a support the Black man being G-d, because what Fard gave him was so different, it had such a powerful, hypnotic effect on him that he couldn't see anything beyond that.
+It's going to support the Black man being G-d, because what Fard gave him was so different, it had such a powerful, hypnotic effect on him that he couldn't see anything beyond that.
 If you say this is a Muslim, he saw one agreeing with him.
 If he didn't, he condemned that person.
 "You don't understand Islam yet, brother.
 I don't care if you--.
-I'm happy.
-[Arabic language]."G-d I've seen him do this, "I don't care if you had 50 years studying G-d in [Arabic language].
-You don't have the real Islam, brother.
+I was G-d in Asia", I've seen him do this, "I don't care if you had 50 years studying about our G-d in egypt.
+You don't have the real Islam, brother".

 [laughter]